Few can say their love for music came to them through an air vent. Canadian Country singer/songwriter Danielle Todd can.

-Pretty soon, Danielle made a name for herself in the Ontario music scene, not to mention in Australia as a result of a year-long working vacation.
-Before long, Danielle realised she wanted to be where music was 24/7 and all-encompassing: none other than Nashville, Tennessee.
-Knowing she had some fierce competition awaiting her on Broadway, Danielle learned over 250 cover song before packing up her 1999 Honda Odyssey “soccer mom van” as Danielle jokingly puts it.
-“I figured if worse came to worse, at least I had a van I could live in”, she laughs.
+Pretty soon, Danielle had made a name for herself in the Ontario music scene, not to mention in Australia as a result of a year-long, working vacation.
+Before long, Danielle realized she wanted to be where music was 24/7 and all-encompassing: none other than Nashville, Tennessee.
+Knowing she had some fierce competition awaiting her on Broadway, Danielle learned over 250 cover songs before packing up her 1999 Honda Odyssey “soccer mom van,” as Danielle jokingly puts it.
+“I figured if worse came to worse, at least I had a van I could live in,” she laughs.

-With the help of country/pop producer Grady James, Danielle uncovered her sound, melding pop/soul/rock and classic country to become what Danielle best describes as “classic country gone pop.”
-With the pop sensibilities of the likes of Mariah Carey and Whitney Houston, a focus on country acoustic elements and a dash of quirkiness Danielle finds indicative of her sound, songs like her debut single “Crazy” came to be.
-Released in early 2019, “Crazy”, co-penned with Bobbi Holliday and Caitie Thompson, took Danielle to higher heights, achieving accolades like Ontario’s Artist of the Month in April 2019 and winning Country 104’s “Women in Country March Madness” with Carrie Underwood as the competition.
-The fresh, upbeat tune even went so far as to enjoying a spot at #80 on Canada’s Trax Report, #13 on Australia’s premier KIX Country radio charts and #34 on Australia’s Top 50 Music Network Charts which combines radio airplay.
+Released in early 2019, “Crazy,” co-penned with Bobbi Holliday and Caitie Thompson, took Danielle to higher heights, achieving accolades like Ontario’s Artist of the Month in April 2019 and winning Country 104’s “Women in Country March Madness” with Carrie Underwood as the competition.
+The fresh, upbeat tune even went so far as to enjoy a spot at #80 on Canada’s TRAX Report, #28 on Sirius XM’s CBC Country, and #34 on Australia’s Music Network’s Hottest Country Top 50.

 For further information on Danielle Todd: